Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 -

-Mount Mat Than: The Eye of the Mountain Genius
+Mount Mat Than or God's Eye Mountain

-Just 24 km from Cao Bang town, Mount Mat Than, also called the 'Eye of the Mountain Genius,' is a must-visit for explorers.
+Just 24 km from the center of Cao Bang, Mount Mat Than, also called the 'God's Eye Moutain', is a must-visit for explorers.
 Nestled within the Thang Hen Lake complex, this unique site boasts 36 interconnected lakes.
+Mount Mat Than enchants visitors as part of the Non Nuoc Cao Bang UNESCO Global Geopark, which offers two distinct seasonal charms.

 >>> Good To Know: According to legend, the lake was named "Thang Hen" (meaning "bee's tail" in Tay language) based on the tragic love story of a boy and a girl in the area.